MischaU8/yumyum/exercises/modeling-exercise-01_GgBb0_lomiw.md

 yum yum Floyd here with a quick look at basic asset creation in Plasticity to
-Showcase some of the features in plasticity let's build this simple object start by creating a cylinder at the origin using the cylinder tool select the top face and press o on the
+Showcase some of the features in
+Plasticity let's build this simple object start by creating a cylinder at the origin using the cylinder tool select the top face and press o on the